BennettDixon/sleep_tracker_full_stack/README.md

 You're correct in assuming this project was setup using a bootstrapping tool.
 I built the tool:

-- [Synth](https://github.com/bennettdixon/synth) and was made for creating containerized web apps quickly with modular components.
+- [Synth](https://github.com/bennettdixon/synth) was made for creating containerized web apps quickly with modular components.

 ## :wrench: Setup